The quantum Gaussian process state: A kernel-inspired state with quantum support data: Implementation details of the supervised Learning with qGPS

-The overall optimization algorithm comprises iterative sweeps across the lattice where each sweep includes the Bayesian inference of the optimal local qGPS parameters together with a marginal likelihood maximization at each site of the lattice.
-In order to track the convergence of the overall scheme, we define the mean log marginal likelihood for a sweep across the lattice as

-Here $p^{(I)}_{ML}$ denotes the log marginal likelihood obtained for the Bayesian inference at site $I$ evaluated after optimization of the parameter $\alpha_I$.
-Sweeps across the lattice are then iterated until convergence of the mean log marginal likelihood, $\lambda$, is observed, at which point the qGPS has been fully trained on the given data.
-Due to the Bayesian inference on a site-by-site basis, this algorithm does not require any additional (cross) validation and all available training data can directly be used to fit the model.
+\vthree{This derivative can be used for the gradient ascent updates to the noise hyperparameter $\tilde{\sigma}^2$ as outlined in the main text.}

-Fig.~4 of the main text shows results for the task of fitting the ground state of the $4 \times 6$ $J_1$-$J_2$ model based on $1 \%$ of the Hilbert space data.
-It shows the mean overlap with the target states averaged across different random training sets, obtained with the Bayesian inference described above and a more traditional least squares error minimization with validation.
+\vthree{Fig.~\ref{fig:overlap_state_fitting} of the main} text shows the mean overlap with the target states averaged across different random training sets, obtained with the Bayesian inference described above and a more traditional least squares error minimization with validation.
 The plot also contains the overlap with the target states when fitting the model on the data of the complete Hilbert space for reference.
 The mean overlaps were calculated by repeating each of the two training schemes with ten different random training sets (using the same random realizations in both approaches).
 The figure also visualizes the spread of the obtained overlaps for the different random training sets with violin plots.
 In order to set an appropriate overall scale of the training amplitudes, we renormalize them for all of the approaches so that the log-amplitudes of the training set have zero mean \cite{doi:10.1063/5.0024570}.
 Moreover, in each approach, we initialized the qGPS with random values for the model parameters $\epsilon_{\mathbf{x}_i, x', i}$.
 The real and imaginary parts of the initial parameters were all drawn from Gaussian distributions with zero mean and a standard deviation of $0.5$.